Our standard Terms and Conditions apply.

 As we plan your holiday arrangements many months in advance we may occasionally have to make changes or cancel your booking and we reserve the right to do so at any time.

 If we make a minor change to your holiday, we will make reasonable efforts to inform you or your travel agent as soon as reasonably possible if there is time before your departure but we will have no liability to you.
-Examples of minor changes include alteration of your outward/return flights by less than 12 hours, changes to aircraft type, change of accommodation to another of the same or higher standard, changes of carriers, changes to vessels, changes to the vessel departure port resulting in a delay of less than 12 hours, changes to dive sites and dive times by less than 12 hours.
+Examples of minor changes include changes of accommodation to another of the same or higher standard, changes to vessels, changes to the vessel departure port resulting in a delay of less than 12 hours, changes to dive sites and dive times by less than 12 hours.
 Where a vessel departure port is changed, we will endeavour to provide transport from the original departure to the new departure.
-Please note that carriers such as airlines and vessels used in the brochure may be subject to change.

 Occasionally we may have to make a significant change to your confirmed arrangements.
 Examples of “significant changes” include the following, when made before departure: